jbloomlab/bench-to-byte/chapters/tracking-your-code/index.md

 git status
 ```

 This command displays the status of your working directory and staging area.
+It shows what file have been edited, what new files aren't being tracked, and more.

 **Add Changes to Staging Area**: